Making Museum Design Participatory

 Creating #unserMuseum together

-In the labs we will work through a variety of questions together, such as: How can people meet and interact with each other in the museum, and how do we create opportunity for new encounters?
+In the labs we worked through a variety of questions together, such as: How can people meet and interact with each other in the museum, and how do we create opportunity for new encounters?
 What would an exhibition look like that would enable the museum to react to current debates?
 How can topics and stories be respectfully exhibited?
 The answers will help DOMiD to create a multifaceted and engaging museum.

 The Laboratories